 As they say, it’s easier to fix something when you know where to look.

-Based on a proven Six Sigma methodology, DASH’s VPASS, which stands for Value Progression Adjusted Sigma Score, is a real-time compliance monitoring system.
+Based on a proven Six Sigma methodology, DASH’s Value Progression Adjusted Sigma Score—or VPASS—is a real-time compliance monitoring system.
 This dynamic and transparent method for measuring and quantifying the key performance indicators outlined in a service level agreement ensures restoration companies stay on schedule and complete each job with the highest quality.

 With better data management, VPASS helps restoration companies track time-sensitive components of the job.
 Through DASH’s compliance manager and VPASS score, owners and managers can quickly see trouble areas in their companies, which in turn allows them to improve on these areas easily.